thesolesupplier/anno/README.md

   # Required.
   slack_webhook_url: ""
 ```

 ## Monorepo Usage

-There should be no special setup required for monorepos.
+There shouldn't be any special setup required for monorepos.
 Anno will download the workflow file and use the [`on.push.paths`](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#example-including-paths) property to determine which files and commits to include in its analysis:

 ```yaml
 on: